tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

-#### Protocol 3` - Zero-Knowledge Proof for Arithmetic Circuits
+#### Protocol 3! - Zero-Knowledge Proof for Arithmetic Circuits

 Bulletproofs present an efficient zero-knowledge argument for arbitrary Arithmetic Circuits<sup>[def][ac~]</sup> with a proof size of $ 2 \cdot [ \log _2 (n)+13] $ elements with $ n $ denoting the multiplicative complexity (number of multiplication gates) of the circuit.

-Bootle et al. [[12]] showed how an arbitrary arithmetic circuit with $ n $ multiplication gates can be converted into a relation containing a Hadamard Product<sup>[def][hdmp~]</sup> relation with additional linear constraints.
+Bootle et al. [[12]] showed how an arbitrary arithmetic circuit with $ n $ multiplication gates can be converted into a relation containing a Hadamard Product<sup>[def][hdmp~]</sup> relation with additional linear consistency constraints.
 The communication cost of the addition gates in the argument was removed by providing a technique that can directly handle a set of Hadamard products and linear relations together.
 For a two-input multiplication gate let $ \mathbf a_L  , \mathbf a_R $ be the left and right input vectors respectively, then $ \mathbf a_L + \mathbf a_R = \mathbf a_O $ is the vector of outputs.
-Let $ Q \leqslant 2 \cdot n $ be the number of linear constraints, $ \mathbf W_{L,q}  \mspace{3mu} , \mathbf W_{R,q} \mspace{3mu}  , \mathbf W_{O,q} \in \mathbb Z_p^n $ and $ c_q \in \mathbb Z_p $ for all $ q \in [1,Q] $ then the linear constraints has the form
+Let $ Q \leqslant 2 \cdot n $ be the number of linear consistency constraints, $ \mathbf W_{L,q}  \mspace{3mu} , \mathbf W_{R,q} \mspace{3mu}  , \mathbf W_{O,q} \in \mathbb Z_p^n $ be the gate weights and $ c_q \in \mathbb Z_p $ for all $ q \in [1,Q] $, then the linear consistency constraints has the form

 $$
 \langle \mathbf W_{L,q}, \mathbf a_L \rangle + \langle \mathbf W_{R,q}, \mathbf a_R \rangle +\langle \mathbf W_{O,q}, \mathbf a_O \rangle = c_q
 $$

-The high level idea of this protocol is to convert the Hadamard-product relation along with the linear constraints into a single inner product relation.
+The high level idea of this protocol is to convert the Hadamard-product relation along with the linear consistency constraints into a single inner product relation.
 Pedersen commitments $ V_j $ are also included as input wires to the arithmetic circuit, which is an important refinement otherwise the arithmetic circuit would need to implement a commitment algorithm.
 The linear constraints also include openings $ v_j $ of $ V_j $.

 ##### Protocol 3 - Inner-Product Proof for Arithmetic Circuits

-Similar to [Protocol 2.1`](#protocol-21---inner-product-range-proof) the *prover* $ \mathcal{P} $ produces a random linear combination of the Hadamard product and linear constraints to form a single inner product constraint.
+Similar to [Protocol 2.1!](#protocol-21---inner-product-range-proof) the *prover* $ \mathcal{P} $ produces a random linear combination of the Hadamard product and linear constraints to form a single inner product constraint.
 If the combination is chosen randomly by the *verifier* $ \mathcal{V} $ then with overwhelming probability the inner-product constraint implies the other constraints.
 A proof system must be presented for relation (9) below:

 $$
 \begin{aligned}